-Another point worth noting is that the number of investable bike manufacturers is small.
+Another point worth noting is that the number of listed bike stocks and investable bike manufacturers is small.
 This is because the bicycle market is fairly small.
 The UK market is estimated to be only about £2 billion.
 Globally, it is worth about US$29 billion.

 Most bicycle companies have other businesses to survive.
 There are few ‘direct exposure’ to the bicycle market.
 For example, apart from selling bicycles Halfords also service cars and sell parts.

 Similarly, Tandem plc (TND), another cycling-related stock, has other business lines.
 The AIM-listed stock has defied gravity in 2020 as its value soared by more than 400% (see below).

 The US market has a few bicycle-related stocks, such as Fox Factory (FOXF) and Allegion (ALLE).
 But these are niche stocks that make suspension and security for bicycles respectively.

 A large bicycle manufacturer is found in Taiwan, called Giant Manufacturing (9921 TW).
 Another is located in Japan, named Shimano Inc (7309 JP), which supplies quality bike components globally.
 For some other bicycle stocks, you can refer to this wonderful list.

 - Related guide: How to invest in Emerging markets

 What are the growing trends in the bike market?

 Investing is all about anticipating future trends.
 After the pandemic, will cycling become part of the so-called ‘Green Recovery’?